Adamkubany/Multilabel_Semantic_API_comparison/README.md

 # Comparison of State-of-the-Art Deep Learning APIs for Image Multi-Label Classification using Semantic Metrics
-Some functionality and metrics calculation implementation for the "[Comparison of State-of-the-Art Deep Learning APIs for Image Multi-Label Classification using Semantic Metrics](https://doi.org/10.1016/j.eswa.2020.113656)" paper ([arXiv](https://arxiv.org/abs/1903.09190)).
+Some functionality and metrics calculation implementation for the "[Comparison of State-of-the-Art Deep Learning APIs for Image Multi-Label Classification using Semantic Metrics](https://doi.org/10.1016/j.eswa.2020.113656)" paper (also in [arXiv](https://arxiv.org/abs/1903.09190)).

 ```bibtex
 @article{kubany2020comparison,